SaurabhSonkusare/motioncorrection_thermal_imaging/motion_correction_opticflow/README.md

 This code is the official python implementation of the thermal facial motion correction method used in our paper: Sonkusare, S., Breakspear, M., Pang, T., Nguyen, V. T., Frydman, S., Guo, C. C., & Aburn, M. J. (2021).
 Data-driven analysis of facial thermal responses and multimodal physiological consistency among subjects.
 Scientific reports, 11(1), 1-12.
 Please refer to our paper for more technical details.

 This code is mostly the work of Tianji Pang and Matthew Aburn.
-The following instruction are copied from Tianji's github https://github.com/TianjiPang/IRtrack_master
+The following instructions are copied from Tianji's github https://github.com/TianjiPang/IRtrack_master

 The method is based on the DeepFlow method[1][2].